 What If Collaborative Divorce Fails?

-In situations where both parties have difficulties reaching a mutual agreement, a licensed mediator may be brought into the process.
+In situations where both parties have difficulties reaching a mutual agreement, a licensed family law mediator may be brought into the process.
 These professionals are incredibly knowledgeable when it comes to divorce law procedures, and can provide the strategic insight and skills necessary to guide a couple through to a mutually acceptable agreement.

 Collaborative divorce is also unique in the sense that both spouses, and their attorneys, sign an agreement indicating that they will not continue the case should it progress to litigation in court.
 This eliminates any incentive for any legal professional to reach an unreasonable deal for the spouse they are representing.
 That’s why compromise is strongly incentivized in this type of divorce proceeding.
 In a situation where a couple is unable to reach a divorce agreement, both attorneys must withdraw from the case before it can be brought before a judge.
 Neither attorney, nor the spouses involved, want to see a collaborative case end, or for contested litigation to resume.

 Collaborative Divorce Attorneys in Tampa, Florida

 If you or someone you love is currently considering divorce, or have discussed a collaborative approach to divorce with your spouse, it is in your best interest to seek the guidance of an attorney as soon as possible.
-Only an attorney specializing in divorce – specifically a collaborative approach – can provide the sound guidance you need to successfully navigate the divorce process.
+Only an attorney specializing in divorce – specifically the collaborative approach – can provide the sound guidance you need to successfully navigate the divorce process.

 In Tampa, Florida and the surrounding communities, the legal team at Anton Legal Group provides legal support to couples making the difficult decision to divorce, including those who are looking to take a collaborative approach.
 This area of law is a key focus area for our firm and our founder, David Anton, is one of the founding members of the Tampa Bay area collaborative law organization, Next Generation Divorce Group (NGD).

 To discuss the process with one of our Tampa collaborative divorce attorneys, contact Anton Legal Group today at (813) 443-5249.